Jaguar Cichlid also is known as Parachromismanaguensis was known by the name Cichlasomamanaguense before it was given its current name.

-Managuense cichlid was first portrayed by Gunther back in 1867.
-Prior to this, the fish had several names – Cichlasomamanaguense and Nandopsismanaguense.
+Jaguar cichlid was first portrayed by Gunther back in 1867.
+Before this, the fish had several names – Cichlasomamanaguense and Nandopsismanaguense.

 Jaguar cichlids mostly inhabit Central America.
 The name of the lake where the jaguar cichlid comes from is Nicaragua basins, also known as Managua Lake.

-Presently the managuense cichlid can be found in in the Lakes of Guatemala, Mexico, Singapore, Panama, Florida state (USA), Salvador since these were brought here by anglers.
+Presently the Jaguar cichlid can be found in the Lakes of Guatemala, Mexico, Singapore, Panama, Florida state (USA), Salvador since these were brought here by anglers.

-This resulted in damage to the local neighbourhood as well as to widely varied vegetation because of generally unsociable temper and as well as the intemperance of the fish.
+This resulted in damage to the local neighborhood as well as to widely varied vegetation because of generally unsociable temper and as well as the intemperance of the fish.